-The holidays are a great time to do fun activities with your children and start new traditions.
-These activities don’t have to be something extravagant, but can instead be something as small as building a gingerbread house.
+The holidays are full of joy and fond memories from childhood.
+It is a great time to enjoy fun activities with your children and start new family traditions.
+These activities don’t have to be extravagant but can instead be as simple as building a gingerbread house on a cozy day at home.

-Although it seems so simple, here are a few reasons why you should build gingerbread houses with your littles ones.
+While it may seem like a no-brainer, here are a few reasons why you should build gingerbread houses with your littles ones during the holidays.

 1. Boosts creativity